matt0x6F/sre_wiki/linux/concepts/processes.md

 [gimmick:yuml (type: 'class', style: 'plain')]([ProcessID|Memory|Files]-[ThreadID 1|Registers|Kernel State],[ProcessID|Memory|Files]-[ThreadID 2|Registers|Kernel State])

-This hybrid child is called a thread.
-Threads have a number of advantages over where you might use fork Separate processes can not see each others memory.
+**This hybrid child is called a thread.** Threads have a number of advantages over where you might use fork.

+* Separate processes can not see each others memory.
 They can only communicate with each other via other system calls.

     Threads however, share the same memory.
 So you have the advantage of multiple processes, with the expense of having to use system calls to communicate between them.

     The problem that this raises is that threads can very easily step on each others toes.
 One thread might increment a variable, and another may decrease it without informing the first thread.
 These type of problems are called concurrency problems and they are many and varied.

     To help with this, there are userspace libraries that help programmers work with threads properly.
-The most common one is called POSIX threads or, as it more commonly referred to pthreads.
+The most common one is called POSIX threads or, as it more commonly referred to pthreads

-Switching processes is quite expensive, and one of the major expenses is keeping track of what memory each process is using.
+* Switching processes is quite expensive, and one of the major expenses is keeping track of what memory each process is using.
 By sharing the memory this overhead is avoided and performance can be significantly increased.

 There are many different ways to implement threads.
 On the one hand, a userspace implementation could implement threads within a process without the kernel having any idea about it.
 The threads all look like they are running in a single process to the kernel.

 This is suboptimal mainly because the kernel is being withheld information about what is running in the system.
 It is the kernels job to make sure that the system resources are utilised in the best way possible, and if what the kernel thinks is a single process is actually running multiple threads it may make suboptimal decisions.

 Thus the other method is that the kernel has full knowledge of the thread.
 Under Linux, this is established by making all processes able to share resources via the clone system call.
 Each thread still has associated kernel resources, so the kernel can take it into account when doing resource allocations.